 © 1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org

 Be Considerate of other Visitors

 Weddings and photoshoots ARE NOT allowed in the following locations (please note this is not a complete list, just the most popular spots we see violations at);

 Wailua Falls (Kauai)

-Please note that even if your photographer says they can take you to these spots they are breaking the law, their liability insurance is invalid in case of a accident, they can lose their business license.
+Please note that even if your photographer says they can take you to these spots, they are breaking the law, their liability insurance is invalid in case of an accident, they can lose their business license.
 You are also risking making these

-There are so many gorgeous locations in Hawai'i to get married outside' from beaches, to mountaintops, cliffside overlooks and waterfalls to stunning botanical gardens.
+There are so many gorgeous locations in Hawai'i to get married outside' from beaches to mountaintops, cliffside overlooks, and waterfalls to stunning botanical gardens.
 However, not all locations are legal or accessible.
-For all weddings or photoshoots in Hawai'i a permit is required if on public land.
-Unfortunately, many photographers have been taking their clients to off-limits locations for elopements and photoshoots.
+A permit is required for all weddings or photoshoots in Hawai'i if on public land.
+Unfortunately, many photographers have taken their clients to off-limits locations for elopements and photoshoots.
 Locations are illegal for a reason; they may be a historical or cultural site, they may be dangerous (eroding cliffs, contaminated water), or may have been overrun and are putting the ecosystem at risk.
-By knowingly going to these locations you are damaging the spots for future generations and putting yourself at risk.
+By knowingly going to these locations, you are damaging the spots for future generations and putting yourself at risk.

 The impact of